 1. Create boundaries and stick to them

-The same can be said for overtime – if you’re someone who is regularly offered overtime, but is desperate for more downtime, then try setting yourself a limit on how many extra shifts you’ll take on every month.
+The same can be said for overtime.
+If you’re someone who’s regularly offered overtime, but is desperate for more downtime, then try setting yourself a limit on how many extra shifts you’ll take on every month.
 It can be tempting to take every extra shift that’s offered to you, but it’s also okay to say no. You may be surprised at just how much extra time you have as a result.

 2. Schedule personal time